UPPMAX/naiss_file_transfer_course/docs/faq/README.md

     [https://filezilla-project.org/download.php?type=client](https://filezilla-project.org/download.php?type=client).

     Download the file, maybe unzip it and run the installer

+## How to check that I've installed FileZilla?

+Run it.
+If it shows up, you've installed FileZilla.

 ### How can I check if I have a good Zoom setup?